AbandonedRickshaw/ThrowIf/AR.ThrowIf/README.md

 - The argument to test.
 - optional parameters to test against (min and max values for range, for instance).
-- optional name of the variable to be used when throwing ArgumentException.
+- optional name of the argument when throwing ArgumentException.
 - optional exception to throw if test fails, in case ArgumentException won't cut it.